zxcvbn-ts/zxcvbn/docs/guide/getting-started/README.md

 If you want to use it and want to include own polyfills you need to transpile it within your build process.

 ## Change prior to original library
-- I18n support for feedback and dictionaries.
+- I18n support for feedback, dictionaries and keyboard patterns.
 By default, the feedback are keys now
-- All dictionaries are optional but highly recommend (wished feature in some issues)
+- All dictionaries are optional but the en dictionary highly recommend (wished feature in some issues)
 - Dictionaries are separated from the core library.
 This means zxcvbn-ts is relative small without dictionaries
 - The project is a monorepo with a core library `@zxcvbn-ts/core` and language packages `@txcvbn-ts/language-en`.
 At the beginning, there is only a German and English language package.
 - Keyboard layouts can be customised.
 This means you can overwrite the default set of layouts with your own or extend it.
 For example if you develop a Russian website the keyboard layouts are pretty much useless.